teerytko/VO2max/urissel_notes.md

-*I found the notes from Ulli Rissel in Rabbitcreek's updates hard to read as one giant paragraph, so I've broken them down a bit here.*
+*I found the notes from Ulli Rissel in Rabbitcreek's updates hard to read as one giant paragraph, so I've broken them down a bit here, cut some parts out that related to the original venture tube design, and added in a few of Ulli's notes.*

 ## Upgrades from original: